refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 We use [Checkstyle](https://checkstyle.sourceforge.io/) in our build pipeline to validate coding style.

-It is recommended to import the `checkstyle.xml` config into your IDE and/or install a Checkstyle plugin.
+It is recommended to import the `checkstyle.xml` config into your IDE, so that formatting rules are respected.

+Moreover, the [CheckStyle-IDEA](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea) plugin can be used to check if there are no style violations.

 ## Architecture